aarianv/rejuvinate/README.md

 in progress - current issues:

-} no arrow images for the buttons
+} buttons do NOT work

 } colors are a lil messed

 i will get around to fixing it whenever because #adhd